The best dermaplane tools for pro-level smoothing and a radiant glow

 Reasons to avoid

-Out of all of the dermaplaning tools we tested, this one from Stacked Skincare was among the ones that offered similar results to an in-office treatment – and at $75, the price is just right considering professional dermaplaning sessions can range anywhere from $200 to $400 depending on where you go.
+Out of all of the dermaplaning tools we tested, this device from Stacked Skincare came closest to offering similar results to an in-office treatment.
+And while it is costlier than others on this list, the price is just right considering professional dermaplaning is generally charged in the hundreds for one session, depending on where you go.

-That's all thanks to the sterile surgical-grade stainless steel blade, which effectively gets rid of all the dead skin, buildup, and facial hair that's been giving your skin that dull, flaky appearance.
-Benjamin also touts the fact that, unlike electric dermaplane tools, this one is portable, doesn't require charging, and its blade can be used four times (while the electric ones are single-use).
-All in all, our skin felt smoother and looked brighter after just one use.
+The results are all thanks to the sterile surgical-grade stainless steel blade, which ultra-effectively gets rid of all the dead skin, buildup, and facial hair that's been giving your skin that dull, flaky appearance.
+Plus, unlike electric dermaplane tools, this one is portable, doesn't require charging, and its blade can be used four times (while the electric ones are single-use).
+All in all, we loved testing this sturdy, efficient device and our skin felt smoother and looked brighter after just one use.

 8. Spa Sciences Sima Dermaplaning Tool